WebDevBootcamp/course-content/module4/using_jquery.md

 > Note that [jQuery UI](http://jqueryui.com/), a library you will probably see
 > in various places, is an additional library built on top of code jQuery.

+Learning objectives:

+* Understand the benefit of using jQuery on a website
+* Use jQuery objects to select and manipulate content on a page

 Activity reading:

 * <http://learn.jquery.com/using-jquery-core/>